One-drop rule: Other countries of the Americas

 Rice and Powell (on the left) are considered black in the US.
 Bush and Rumsfeld (on the right) are considered white.

 Among the colonial slave societies, the United States was nearly unique in developing the one-drop rule; it derived both from the Southern slave culture (shared by other societies) and the aftermath of the American Civil War, emancipation of slaves, and Reconstruction.
 In the late 19th century, Southern whites regained political power and restored white supremacy, passing Jim Crow laws and establishing racial segregation by law.
 In the 20th century, during the Black Power movement, black race-based groups claimed all people of any African ancestry as black in a reverse way, to establish political power.

 In colonial Spanish America, many soldiers and explorers took indigenous women as wives.
 Native-born Spanish women were always a minority.
 The colonists developed an elaborate classification and caste system that identified the mixed-race descendants of blacks, Amerindians, and whites by different names, related to appearance and known ancestry.
 Racial caste not only depended on ancestry or skin color, but also could be raised or lowered by the person's financial status or class.

 Lena Horne was reportedly descended from the John C. Calhoun family, and both sides of her family were a mixture of African-American, Native American, and European American descent.

 The same racial culture shock has come to hundreds of thousands of dark-skinned immigrants to the United States from Cuba, Colombia, Venezuela, Panama, and other Latin American nations.
 Although many are not considered black in their homelands, they have often been considered black in US society.
 According to The Washington Post, their refusal to accept the United States' definition of black has left many feeling attacked from all directions.
 At times, white and black Americans might discriminate against them for their lighter or darker skin tones; African Americans might believe that Afro-Latino immigrants are denying their blackness.
 At the same time, the immigrants think lighter-skinned Latinos dominate Spanish-language television and media.
 A majority of Latin Americans possess some African or American Indian ancestry.
 Many of these immigrants feel it is difficult enough to accept a new language and culture without the additional burden of having to transform from white to black.
-Yvette Modestin, a dark-skinned native of Panama who worked in Boston, said the situation was overwhelming: "There's not a day that I don't have to explain myself."

 Professor J. B. Bird has said that Latin America is not alone in rejecting the historical US notion that any visible African ancestry is enough to make one black:

 In most countries of the Caribbean, Colin Powell would be described as a Creole, reflecting his mixed heritage.
 In Belize, he might further be described as a "High Creole", because of his extremely light complexion.